jecki/DHParser/documentation_src/manuals/05_testing.rst

 -------------------------------

-- Also, later stages of the processing pipeline can be tested with the same apparaturs as long as their results are serializable
+- Also, later stages of the processing pipeline can be tested with the same apparatus as long as their results are serializable

 Conventional Unit-Testing